pradeeban/mediator/docs/source/sections/API-Gateway.rst

 You may have to restart everything after configuring the TIB.

-sudo service tyk-pump start
+sudo service tyk-pump restart

-sudo service tyk-dashboard start
+sudo service tyk-dashboard restart

-sudo service tyk-gateway start
+sudo service tyk-gateway restart

 From the TIB home directory, /tib